AdrianRgGit/AdrianRgGit/README.md

 ## Knowledge

-I've had the privilege of working on a wide range of projects.
-I excel in technologies like:
+I have had the privilege of working on a wide range of technologies such as:

+### FrontEnd
+- JavaScript
+- TypeScript
+- HTML
+- CSS
+- SASS
 - React
+- NextJS
+- Tailwind
+- AstroJS

+### BackEnd
+- Python
+- Django
+- NodeJS
+- MYSQL
+- PostgreSQL
-- Node.js
+- SQLite
 - MongoDB
-- MySQL
-- Mongoose
-- Express.js

 ## Future Endeavors